News and Events

-Foundation Toolkit for Family Centred Developmental Care: FINE Level.
-Dates for 2017 & 2018Family and Infant Neurodevelopmental Education (FINE): Level 1.
+Foundation Toolkit for Family Centred Developmental Care: FINE Level 1.Family and Infant Neurodevelopmental Education (FINE): Level 1.

 This 2 day course covers the scope of family and infant centred developmental care and the evidence that supports it.
 The FINE programme integrates 6 themes that support neuroprotective and relationship based care: developmental theory, observation of babies, family participation, reflective practice, systems organsiation and evidence based practice.
 These themes are woven into topics that are the basics of neuroprotective care such as brain development, behavioural observation, sleep protection, attachment, feeding, sensory and motor development, stress and pain.
 Presentations and workshops encourage interactive learning and a beautifully designed course handbook is provided.

 For information please contact email@example.com